-$$A{pixels} = \sum{part} w{part} A{part} W{kernel}, \tag{2}$$
+$$A{pixels} = \sum{part} w{part} A{part} W{kernel},$$

-For the GADGET data read you can define the smoothing length for dark matter particles by setting the environment variable GSPLASH_DARKMATTER_HSOFT (see $\S 2.2.5$ for details), which also triggers the creation of a fake density column as required.
+For the GADGET data read you can define the smoothing length for dark matter particles by setting the environment variable GSPLASH_DARKMATTER_HSOFT (see GADGET data read for details), which also triggers the creation of a fake density column as required.
 With this variable set dark matter particles are treated identically to SPH particles and can be rendered as usual (although the only meaningful quantity to render is the density).
 A much better way is to define smoothing lengths individually for dark matter particles, for example based on a local number density estimate from the relation

 $$h \propto n^{-1/3}$$ , where $n_i = \sum_j W{ij}$.
-(3)

 Actually, none of this should be necessary, as the gravity for dark matter should be softened with smoothing lengths defined like this in the first place.
-The historical practise of fixed softening lengths has arisen only because of confusion about what softening really means (and worries about energy conservation with adaptive softening lengths).
-What you are trying to do is solve Poisson's equation for the dark matter density field, defined with a kernel density estimate and using fixed softening lengths is not a way to get a good density... but don't get me started, read Price and Monaghan (2007) instead.
+The historical practice of fixed softening lengths has arisen only because of confusion about what softening really means (and worries about energy conservation with adaptive softening lengths).
+What you are trying to do is solve Poisson's equation for the dark matter density field, defined with a kernel density estimate and using fixed softening lengths is not a way to get a good density... but don't get me started, read [PM07] instead.

-Note that for simulations using both SPH and dark matter particles, dark matter particles will contribute (incorrectly) to the SPH rendering when the environment variable is set and the plotting of dark matter particles is turned on.
-Thus to plot just gas column density in this case, dark matter particles must be turned off [via the o) menu option], and similarly to plot just dark matter density if both SPH and dark matter particles are present, SPH particles must be turned off.
+Danger: For simulations using both SPH and dark matter particles, dark matter particles will contribute (incorrectly) to the SPH rendering when the environment variable is set and the plotting of dark matter particles is turned on.
+Thus to plot just gas column density in this case, dark matter particles must be turned off [via the particle plot (o)ptions], and similarly to plot just dark matter density if both SPH and dark matter particles are present, SPH particles must be turned off.

-4.6.6 Plotting a column density plot of dark matter/N-body particles
+4.8.6 Plotting a column density plot of dark matter/N-body particles